 Fertility Treatments

-Retrieval fatigue
+Retrieval fatigue and indecision

 If you’re in the freeze of indecision, here are some tips to help you move forward with ease: